veenayagam/banglore_home_prices/README.md

 ## Model Building
-I split the data into train size of 80% and test size of 20% respectively.
+The data has been splited into train size of 80% and test size of 20% respectively.

-I implemented three different models and evaluated them with different parameters.
+Three different models have been implemented and evaluated with different parameters.
-I tried three different models:
+Below are the different models:
-*	**Multiple Linear Regression** – Baseline for the model
+*	**Linear Regression** – Used as a baseline for the model.
-*	**Lasso Regression** – Because of the sparse data from the many categorical variables, a normalized regression like lasso would be effective.
+*	**Lasso Regression** – Used because normalized regression like lasso would be effective for sparse data from the many categorical variables.
 *	**Decision Tree Regressor** – Again with the sparsity associated with the data, I thought that this would be a good fit.

 ## Model Performance